All Episodes

 You know, spread the wealth.

-You know, let or spread the wealth.
+You know, let, or spread the wealth.

-I mean that figured about it.
+I need that figured about.

 Let your neighbors know.

-Spread the word is what I okay.
+Spread the word is what.

 We're taking people's opinions on the state of the country.